getBoolean/boolean_pb_extensions/README.md

 ## Contributing

 This project uses [dpaperback_cli](https://github.com/getBoolean/dpaperback_cli/) to bundle and serve the sources.
-It can be installed globally or as a dev dependency,
+It can be installed globally or as a dev dependency.

+1. Install Node
+2. Install Dart or Flutter (Dart is included with Flutter)
+3. Install dpaperback_cli

 ## Folder Structure